tytydraco/yessleep/out/Seeking_individuals_with_information_to_corroborate_the_existence_of_Tributary_Vermont_or_The_WebWeaver_Protocol.md

 Showcasing his boredom proudly like it was a badge of honor akin to a Purple Heart, Reggie began trotting around the twenty-foot tall totem, speaking loudly as he did: *”Help me out here Ted - you look old as sin, so I’m supposing you’ve been here awhile and will know the answer.
 I get paid no matter what I do, correct?”*

 I took a moment to pause and consider my response.
-Finding the words I wanted proved difficult at.
+Finding the words I wanted proved difficult.
 Before I could respond, Tributary’s profound baseline silence drew my attention away.

 The town lay nestled between two large, forested hills, but natural white noise was absent—no birdsong, no wind through the trees, no distant car horns.
 Most of the silence was likely because of seclusion from civilization.
 The lack of birdsong, however, has always been a little less naturally explainable.